 Develop Your Plan

 It is important to create a Family Disaster Plan that provides alternate ways of managing your household and ensuring that all of your family members are safe in the event of a disaster.
-By identifying each of these solutions together, as a family, you will be sure that all family members know what to do, even if you are separated when a disaster strikes.
 Your plan should address the following questions:

 (1) Where will you and your family meet up during or after a disaster?

-- The first should be outside but close to your home in case of a sudden emergency, such as a fire.
+- The first should be outside but close to your home.

-- The second should be outside your neighborhood in case you cannot return home or are asked to leave your neighborhood.
+- The second should be outside your neighborhood.

 (2) How will you and your family communicate if you are unable to call each other?